VIDA-NYU/prida/use-cases/error-analysis/README.md

 Note that this script depends on the existence of column 'eval', so make sure that you executed script [`generate-column-eval.py`](generate-column-eval.py) as described in step 1.

+## 3. Generation of TSNE plots

+Use script [`tsne-plot-generation.py`](tsne-plot-generation.py) to generate tsne-based, two-dimension plots, that aim to show how separable instances from different classes are.
+You can execute this script as follows:

+    $ python tsne-plot-generation.py <use case dataset with a class column> <name of class column>